 Serena Williams Engaged to Reddit Co-Founder Alexis Ohanian – and Announces on Reddit

-Serena Williams has set down her tennis racquet to announce her engagement to Reddit co-founder Alexis Ohanian, PEOPLE reports.
+Serena Williams has set down her tennis racket to announce her engagement to Reddit co-founder Alexis Ohanian, PEOPLE reports.

 Williams revealed the secretive news in a sweet poem about her engagement on her Reddit account that read, "I came home.
 A little late.
 Someone had a bag packed for me.
 And a carriage waited.
 Destination: Rome," adding, "To escort me to my very own 'charming.'
 Back to where our stars first collided.
 And now it was full circle.
 At the same table we first met by chance."